 \subsubsection{Proof of Theorem \ref{Second.thm}.}

-Given a polygonal natural domain $\Om$ and natural boundary values $h_0$ on $\partial \Om$, one approach to understand the corresponding minimiser of \eqref{ELbasic} and the liquid domain $\LL$ it possibly creates, is to find a good ``candidate minimiser'' $h \in \mathscr{A}_N(\Omega, h_0)$.
-The difficult task is then to show that this candidate does indeed minimise the integral in \eqref{ELbasic}, among the admissible functions in $\Om$.
+Given a polygonal natural domain $\Om$ and natural boundary values $h_0$ on $\partial \Om$, one approach to understand the corresponding minimizer of \eqref{ELbasic} and the liquid domain $\LL$ it possibly creates, is to find a good ``candidate minimizer'' $h \in \mathscr{A}_N(\Omega, h_0)$.
+The difficult task is then to show that this candidate does indeed minimize the integral in \eqref{ELbasic}, among the admissible functions in $\Om$.
 In many concrete situations our Theorem \ref{thm:hstar:minimizer} appears here a flexible tool.
-Note in particular that we do not require $\Om$ or $\LL$ to be simply connected.